freedomofpress/securedrop/docs/source.rst

 this, so that they can set up another method for transferring the documents.

+.. note:: The Tor Browser currently suffers from a Firefox bug that
+          can cause uploads to fail unpredictably.
+You can avoid this bug by disabling the NoScript browser extension's cross-site request sanitization.
+This is safe to do if you have set your Tor Browser security slider to our recommended setting, "Safest".
+The instructions for the first step of submission include a link to a page explaining how to adjust your settings.

 When your submission is ready, click **Submit**.

 |Submit a document|